Alberto Jurado

-Alberto Jurado (24 May 1902 - 10 August 1984) was an Ecuadorian sprinter and long jumper.
-He competed in the men's 100 metres and the long jump events at the 1924 Summer Olympics.
+Alberto Santiago Jurado González (24 May 1902 - 10 August 1984) was an Ecuadorian sprinter and long jumper.
+Born in Guayaquil, he was selected to compete for Ecuador at the 1924 Summer Olympics on their debut appearance, also becoming the flag bearer during the opening ceremony.
+He competed in the men's 100 metres and the long jump but did not win a medal in either event.